 As seen on BBC1 and heard on BBC Radio 2, Radio 4, and local radio.
-Chris Middleton is one of the few private individuals (and the only journalists) in the UK to own a number of real humanoid robots, including Stanley Qubit, a next-gen NAO-25 machine made by Aldebaran Robotics (now part of Softbank Robotics).
+Chris Middleton is one of the few private individuals (and the only journalists) in the UK to own a number of real humanoid robots, including Stanley Qubit, a next-gen NAO-25 machine, originally made by Aldebaran Robotics (now part of Softbank Robotics).

-• In February 2017, Stanley Qubit made history by becoming the first real robot ever to appear in a dramatisation of Isaac Asimov’s ‘I, Robot’ stories, on BBC Radio 4.
-The robot voiced several background characters in the week-long adaptation (a B7 production for Radio 4), alongside Chris Middleton, who also appears.
+In February 2017, Stanley Qubit made history by becoming the first real robot ever to appear in a dramatisation of Isaac Asimov’s ‘I, Robot’ stories, on BBC Radio 4.
+The robot voiced several background characters in the week-long adaptation (a B7 production for Radio 4), alongside Chris, who also appears.

-Stanley Qubit is available for hire via his own website at www.stanleyqubit.com.
+Stanley Qubit the NAO robot is available for hire via his own website at www.stanleyqubit.com.
 Chris can incorporate him into speeches on robotics, AI, and automation.
 All of Chris’ other robots – Einstein, Atom, the three Robi machines, RoboHon, and Kirobo – are also available.

 • Since 2015, Stanley Qubit has visited universities in England, Scotland, and Wales, taken morning assembly at several primary schools and spoken to sixth formers about the future, greeted delegates on stand at exhibitions and conferences, welcomed visitors to London museums, taken part in bespoke seminars for blue-chip companies, helped leading digital agencies imagine the future – and even opened a top London restaurant!

 Stanley Qubit: Video